abdulaziz003/AYADEV/README.md

 # AYADEV
-here are our thoughts and ideas
+here are our thoughts and ideas. there will be good time.